Manask412/Food-App/README.md

 🛡️ Future Enhancements
-Queue System: Implementation of a queuing mechanism (like Redis/Bull) to make the backend highly scalable for millions of users [04:55:29].
+Queue System: Implementation of a queuing mechanism (like Redis/Bull) to make the backend highly scalable for millions of users.

 Advanced Filtering: Filter food items by cuisine, rating, and delivery time.